 One thing I really love about what I do, is finding things that most sites don’t look into or review.
 Primarily long-term physical accessory items.
-By long-term I mean accessories that can be used for multiple purposes and for multiple devices.
+By long-term, I mean accessories that can be used for multiple purposes, for multiple devices for a great number of years.
 I personally like having things that will travel along with me when I upgrade or buy new toys.
 I also like accessories that will work for my life.
 Believe it or not, I don’t just sit in front of my computer all day.
 So when I saw the Pelican ProGear U140 Urban Elite Tablet Backpack, I knew it would be useful and something that you guys might really like to see.
 Lets get to it and see what Pelican has created for the urban and outdoor adventurer.

 Dimensions would be a pretty good place to start.
 The U140 is 19.50″ x 13.60″ x 11.50″.
 It is pretty big.
 18 liters worth of storage space to be exact.
 There are a total of five different zipper storage areas.
 On the front of the bag you have an impact resistant hard plastic cover that helps protect things that are in the first outer pocket.
 This pocket is an organizer pocket and is loaded full of little cubby’s and slots for a tablet if you wish, pens, battery packs toothbrush or any small items that can get lost easily inside a large pocket.

 The next pocket is the main compartment.
 There aren’t any little pockets or zipper compartments inside at all.
 It is the full length of the bag.

 On the side you have an easy access water bottle compartment to keep your drink handy without digging for it.